Michael-Meade/TurtleWalletRPC/README.md

 ```
 To start the site use the `cd html` command to change the directory to the html directory.
 This is where all the code is held that will power the site.
 Next enter the following command:

+Make sure that you enter your wallet information in the config.json file in the data directory.
 `ruby run.rb`

 This will start the site.
 Now go to your favorite  web browser and visit: